franzholz/TYPO3CMS-Example-ExtensionManual/Documentation/Configuration/TSconfig.rst

     :type: int
     :Default: 5

     This value limits something.
-If it is set to :typoscript:`0` something will be unlimited...
+If it is set to :typoscript:`0` the thing will be unlimited...